Orange Juice Futures Fall as Florida Growers Dodged Worst of Irma

 Continue Reading Below

-Frozen concentrated orange juice for November delivery tumbled 2.1% to $1.5080 a pound on the ICE Futures U.S. exchange, giving back most of the gains it reaped last week as Irma approached Florida, a key growing state for juice.
+Frozen concentrated orange juice for November delivery tumbled 1.7% to settle at $1.5145 a pound on the ICE Futures U.S. exchange, giving back some of the gains it reaped last week as Irma approached Florida, a key growing state for juice.
 Orange juice futures surged 13% last week.

 Irma weakened to a tropical storm but continued its march north Monday morning, dumping rain across Florida and lashing the state with powerful winds.
 But Irma's path was further to the west and didn't hit the center of the state directly.